Larry's Christmas Cards

 2 responses to “Larry’s Christmas Cards”

-1. Barbara LUTEY says:
+1. Barbara LUTEY Avatar

 Larry, as a mid-westerner these photos look very “New Yorkish” but you ARE a New Yorker after all.
 Your narrative was wonderful.
 Enjoyed it thoroughly!
 Barbara from NE

-2. Marie Racioppo says:
+2. Marie Racioppo Avatar

 Larry, this is Marie Racioppo.
 I really enjoyed reading this.
 You are a good photographer and I enjoyed all the family pictures.
 Thank you